om2mclone/om2m/README.md

 About OM2M
 ==========

-OM2M is an open source OSGi-based implementation of the ETSI M2M standard.
+OM2M is an open source OSGi-based implementation of the ETSI M2M standard .

 Prerequisites:
 * JAVA 1.7 tu run OM2M.